×

 All about Enderbite and Anorthosite Properties

 Know all about Enderbite and Anorthosite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite and Anorthosite belong to Igneous Rocks.Texture of Enderbite is Granular whereas that of Anorthosite is Foliated, Glassy.
 Enderbite appears Veined or Pebbled and Anorthosite appears Layered, Banded, Veined and Shiny.
-The luster of Enderbite is not available while that of Anorthosite is pearly to subvitreous.
+The luster of Enderbite is while that of Anorthosite is pearly to subvitreous.
 Enderbite is available in black, grey, orange, pink, white colors whereas Anorthosite is available in black, bluish - grey, brown, green, grey, light greenish grey, pink, white colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Anorthosite are creating artwork, curling.